Lemon and Mint Spaghetti

 - coarse salt and freshly ground black pepper

-- Whisk Parmesan cheese, olive oil, lemon juice, mint, and lemon zest together in a large bowl; add pasta and toss to coat, adding reserved water from boiling the pasta as needed to keep the noodles separate.
+- Whisk Parmesan cheese, olive oil, lemon juice, mint, and lemon zest together in a large bowl; add pasta and toss to coat, adding reserved pasta water as needed to keep the noodles separate.

 When Parmesan cheese is the star of the dish, make sure to use the best.
-Opt for Parmigiano Reggiano and freshly grate it at home for the best flavor.
+Opt for Parmigiano-Reggiano cheese and freshly grate it at home for the best flavor.
+Use a cheese grater or a microplane for best grating results.
+The microplane produces a really nice delicate strand, making the cheese melt right in to the pasta.
+Experiment with different types of spaghetti, such as a thin angel hair or thick bucatini.

 What others are saying